10 ways to save energy and money

 Earn cash incentives when you upgrade your home’s heating system or weatherize your home.
 Offers vary by state but may include:

-• Upgrading your electric heat to a heat pump or ductless heat pump.
+• Upgrading your electric heat to a heat pump, ductless heat pump or dual fuel heat pump.

 • Adding insulation to your home.